MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The state of the operator

 First, let's understand the state that is kept behind the scenes.
 Each step has its own state.
-This state holds the most recent values of the columns and declared variables for the step itself and all the steps before it.
+This state holds the most recent values of the columns and declared variables for all the preceding steps and for the step itself.
 It also holds the match ID for the current sequence.

-We can think of the state of the operator as a table with a row for each step:
+Think of the state of the operator as a table with a row for each step:

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|